Edit Concordance File

 Create or edit a list of words to include in an Alphabetical Index.
 A concordance file lists words that should be referenced in an alphabetical index, together with the page number(s) where they appear in the document.

-You can use the Find All button on the Find & Replace dialog to highlight all places where a word appears, then open the Insert Index Entry dialog to add that word and places to the alphabetical index.
-However, if you need the same set of alphabetical indexes in multiple documents, the concordance file allows you to enter every word just once, then use the list many times.
+You can use the Find All button on the Find & Replace dialogue to highlight all places where a word appears, then open the Insert Index Entry dialogue to add that word and places to the alphabetical index.
+However, if you need the same set of alphabetical indexes in multiple documents, the concordance file allows to enter every word just once, then use the list many times.